codyjdalton/browser-analyzer/README.md

 # Browser History Analyzer

 A Linux and Windows desktop application for parsing, analyzing, and exporting web browser history, search queries, and bookmarks from Chromium-based browsers.
 Built with Electron and Node.js.
 Distributed as a portable AppImage (Linux) or portable EXE (Windows) — no installation required.
-Inspired by BrowserHistoryView the utility by Nirsoft.
+Inspired by BrowserHistoryView, the utility by Nirsoft which is Windows only.
+I started with feature parity and added a few useful additions such as viewing search history and highlighting suspicious urls.
+Like BrowserHistoryView, the full list of urls can be exported to CSV for deeper analysis.

 > **Disclaimer:** This tool is intended for forensic, investigative, or educational purposes only.
 Use responsibly and in accordance with applicable laws and policies.